skoobasteeve/rayagainstthemachine.net/_posts/2023-10-03-nextcloud-podman-part2.md

 For a much more thorough explanation on what pods are and how they work, check out this [excellent post](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods) on the Red Hat developer blog.

 **Rootless Gotcha #1**
 In most Linux distributions, unprivileged applications are not allowed to bind themselves to ports below 1024.
-To fix this, we'll need to update a system parameter via `sysctl`:
+Before we get started, we'll need to update a system parameter via `sysctl` to solve this issue:
 ``` shell
 sudo sysctl net.ipv4.ip_unprivileged_port_start=80
 ```

-To make the change persist on reboot, create a new file under `/etc/sysctl.d/` named `99-podman.conf` and past the line `net.ipv4.ip_unprivileged_port_start=80`.
+To make the change persist on reboot, create a new file under `/etc/sysctl.d/` named `99-podman.conf` and paste the line `net.ipv4.ip_unprivileged_port_start=80`.
 You'll need to use `sudo` privileges for this.

 After that's done, let's create a new pod called "nextcloud".